robmarkcole/HASS-folder-watcher/docs/folder_watcher.markdown

 logo: home-assistant.png
 ha_category: System Monitor
 ha_iot_class: "Local Polling"
-ha_release: 0.66
+ha_release: 0.67
 ---

-This component adds [Watchdog](https://pythonhosted.org/watchdog/) file system monitoring, publishing events on the Home-Assistant bus on the creation/deletion/modification of files.
+This component adds [Watchdog](https://pythonhosted.org/watchdog/) file system monitoring, publishing events on the Home Assistant bus on the creation/deletion/modification of files.
+The monitored `event_type` are:
+* `created`
+* `deleted`
+* `modified`
+* `moved`

+Note that by default folder monitoring is recursive, meaning that the contents of sub-folders are also monitored.

-To configure the `folder_watcher` component add to you `configuration.yaml` file:
+To enable the Folder Watcher component in your installation, add the following to your `configuration.yaml` file:

+{% raw %}
 ```yaml
 folder_watcher:
   - folder: /config
 ```
+{% endraw %}

 {% configuration %}
 folder: